VSA (Kennedy Center): Principles and philosophy

-Inclusion teaches us that all means all.
+Accessibility teaches us that all means all.
 Everybody.
 No exceptions.
 The arts invite people to leave familiar territory, explore new questions, and seek answers.
-The arts offer a means to self-expression, communication, and independence.
-By learning through the arts, students become lifelong learners, experiencing the joy of discovery and exploration, and the value of each other's ideas.
-VSA is committed to driving change thru the arts – classroom by classroom, community by community.
+The arts offer a means to expression, communication, and independence.
+By learning through the arts, children and adults become lifelong learners, experiencing the joy of discovery and exploration, and the value of each other's ideas.
+VSA is committed to driving change thru the arts – person by person, classroom by classroom, community by community.